 <section>s, contained within a structured

-<chapter>, and in this case would behave like the other
+<chapter>, and in this case would behave similar to the other

-<section>s with regard to numbering and presentation.
-Detail on allowed content and its behavior are in Section 6.1 and Section 6.2, respectively.
+<exercises>.
+Detail on allowed content and behavior are in Section 6.2 and Section 6.3, respectively.